 And that’s just not how you and I work.

 Fortunately, most people who try and take advantage of this never read the research that shows that what *they* are doing isn’t working because they are trying to use “messages”; and “messages” in the traditional sense don’t impact buying behavior at all.

 But there ARE messages that do not simply IMPACT but CHANGE buying behavior.
-I’ll give you a four-page sneak preview right here, right now, into what I’m going to go deep with The Internet Marketing Course Team beginning September 1.
+I’ll give you a four-page sneak preview right here, right now, into what I go deep into with The Internet Marketing Course Team.

-Think back: Remember when someone told you to “try subliminal tapes,” for damn near any bogus reason they could get you to buy them.
-You did, and they didn’t work.
+Think back: Remember when someone told you to “try subliminal tapes,” for damn near any bogus reason they could get you to buy them?
+Then you did, and they didn’t work.

 Your brain couldn’t process what wasn’t hitting the auditory system.
 Two very different senses.